 From Baltimore, the Associated Press, a teenager who had half of her brain removed to stem the spread of deadly neurological disease was released today from Johns Hopkins Children's Center.

-Amber Ramirez was transferred to Mount Washington Pediatrics Hospital where she's going to begin physical and speech therapy to recover all the functions she lost when surgeons removed the left half of her brain.
+Amber Ramirez was transferred to Mount Washington Pediatrics Hospital, where she's going to begin physical and speech therapy to recover all the function she lost when surgeons removed the left half of her brain.

-It shows you how little we know about our own brains That literally half your brain, tempting to make a Rush Limbaugh remark here, but I won't, half your brain gone, you could still as a human being function and lead a useful life.
+It shows you how little we know about our own brains, that literally half your brain, attempting to make a Rush Limbaugh remark here, but I won't have your brain gone, you could still, as a human being, function and lead a useful life.